-How Can Employers Promote Employee Wellness Program in 2022
+How Employers Can Promote Employee Wellness Programs in 2022

 With every new year, comes a new opportunity to support your employees.
 Many organizations are turning to wellness programs as an opportunity to invest in employees’ personal lives so they can bring their best selves to the workplace.
 Amidst the stress brought on from the global COVID-19 pandemic, focusing on employee health has never been more important.
 Here are a few ways you can promote an employee wellness program in the workplace in 2022.

 Refresher: What Are Workplace Wellness Programs?

 A wellness program is designed to improve and promote health and fitness offered through the workplace.
 Wellness programs can be implemented as a way to help encourage preventative health for employees in multiple areas, including physical, nutritional, and mental health.